How Integrators Work in AMR Technology Deployment | enVista

 The Future of AMRs

-• Goods-to-Robot (GTR): GTP (goods-to-person) systems are evolving into GTR, where robots directly retrieve and handle products.
+• Goods-to-Robot (GTR): Goods-to-Person (GTP) systems are evolving into GTR, where robots directly retrieve and handle products.

-• Less Conveyor Dependency: As AMR technology advances, there will be less need for traditional conveyor systems, replaced by more versatile, faster sortation options.
+• Reduced conveyor dependency: As AMR technology advances, traditional conveyor systems will be replaced by more versatile, faster sortation options.

 • Packaging: While packaging types may evolve, businesses will still need to ship products in secure containers.